 Faculty Practice History

-Beginning in 1991, Vanderbilt School of Nursing secured Kellogg Funding to start a nurse managed primary care and mental health center in an urban underserved community within Nashville.
-That clinic became and remains the largest practice affiliated clinical operation for the School of Nursing.
+In 1991, Vanderbilt School of Nursing secured Kellogg funding to start a nurse-managed primary care and mental health center in an urban underserved community within Nashville.
+That clinic became the largest practice affiliated clinical operation for the School of Nursing.
 In 1999, nurse-midwifery services were added.
 In the early months of TennCare, the state’s Medicaid managed care program started in 1994, the original clinic managed a population of about 5000 patients.

 In 1996, the School of Nursing established its first school-based practice at a K-6 school located near the Vine Hill Clinic.
-This school-based clinic functions as a satellite of the clinic, and care is coordinated between the clinic Primary Care Practitioners and the school-based Pediatric Nurse Practitioner and Family Nurse Practitioner faculty.
+The school-based clinic functioned as a satellite of the clinic, and care was coordinated between the clinic Primary Care Practitioners and the school-based Pediatric Nurse Practitioner and Family Nurse Practitioner faculty.
 A second clinic (K-4) was added in 1997.
-Both sites serve children with chronic health, mental health and developmental conditions, including asthma, ADHD, depression, diabetes, sickle cell disease, seizure disorders, hemophilia, congenital heart diseases, CP and immune system disorders.
-Grant funding underwrites some, but not all, costs associated with the school-based health program.
+Both sites served children with chronic health, mental health and developmental conditions, including asthma, ADHD, depression, diabetes, sickle cell disease, seizure disorders, hemophilia, congenital heart diseases, CP and immune system disorders.